Skip to content

 10. [update] /backend-system/soa: clarify possible wrong information (emphasize more on its difference with microservice).

-11. [add] /cloud-computing-and-distributed-systems/distributed-systems-failure-detection-and-recovery: should add more about distributed failure detection and recovery mechanism.
+11. [add] /cloud-computing-and-distributed-systems-intro/distributed-systems-failure-detection-and-recovery: should add more about distributed failure detection and recovery mechanism.

 • Additional note: